AxiansITSecurity/Restsh/README.md

 This framework includes the [mustache template engine](https://github.com/tests-always-included/mo) written in bash.

 restsh is not a shell.
 It sets only some environment variables and defines helper functions to access and parse REST api's.
-You can combine the power of bash, jq and mo to create your own REST shell.
+You can combine the power of bash, jq and mustache to create your own REST shell.

 ## Running interactively